Interactives and printables

 On the Home page you'll see a list of templates at the bottom.
 Click on any of these to see some examples.

 It depends on which type of account you have.
-There are 38 in total, but see Price plans for more specific information.
+In total there are 40 interactives and 23 printables, but see Price plans for more specific information.

 Absolutely, we are always open to suggestions.
 Please email firstname.lastname@example.org with your feedback.